fonylew/gcp-de-workshops/README.md

-# gcp-streaming-workshop
+# GCP DE Workshops
-Demo for processing streaming data pipeline using Cloud Pub/Sub, Cloud Dataflow, and BigQuery
+Demo for processing batch and streaming data pipeline on Google Cloud Platform.